kani620/EX04-Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Program:
 ```
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: K ADHITHYA
+Developed by: SELVA KANI
-RegisterNumber: 2305002001
+RegisterNumber: 2305002020

 import pandas as pd
 data=pd.read_csv("/content/ex45Placement_Data.csv")